MauriceGit/Voronoi_Image_Manipulation/README.md

 An image of a Labrador with Poisson disk distributed points.
 ![Voronoi faces](Screenshots/voronoi_controls.png)

-If you like you can add the voronoi lines and points to actually display the underlaying data structure.
+If you like you can add the Voronoi lines and points to actually display the underlaying data structure.
 ![Voronoi lines and points](Screenshots/voronoi_lines_points.png)

 ![Voronoi lines](Screenshots/ara_voronoi.png)